Research Group Julien Royet: “Host pathogen interactions in the Drosophila model”

 IBDM (UMR CNRS 7288) • Parc Scientifique de Luminy • 13288 Marseille Cedex 9 • France

 A PhD position is available at the Institute of Developmental Biology of Marseille (IBDM) for a motivated student to work on a research project investigating the genetic basis of host-bacteria interactions in the Drosophila model.
 This is a full-time position for 3 years.
 The candidate must be free to start in September/October 2019.
-The candidate will benefit from a doctoral grant from the National Research Agency (ANR).

 It is now very well established that gut-associated bacteria can impact the behavior and the physiology of their eukaryotic host.
 The PhD thesis project is aimed at using the powerful genetic tools available in the Drosophila model and the relative simplicity of its gut microbiota to study, at the molecular level, the molecular dialog between the microbiota and its host.
 In two recent publications, (Kurz et al, Elife, 2017: Charroux et al, Cell Host Microbe, 2018), the lab has shown that a metabolite produced by gut-associated bacteria, called peptidoglycan, can cross the gut epithelium and reach the insect blood where it interferes with various organs (fat body, ovaries, brain…) and modifies functions (behavior changes, organ wasting…).
-The PhD studentwill use the newest genome editing technologies (Crispr…), genetic tools and latest imaging microscopy technics to dissect the precise cellular and molecular mechanisms of the dialog that exist between gut-resident bacteria and some specific cells of the host.
+The PhD student will use the newest genome editing technologies (Crispr…), genetic tools and latest imaging microscopy technics to dissect the precise cellular and molecular mechanisms of the dialog that exist between gut-resident bacteria and some specific cells of the host.
 Recent results showing that mice deficient in peptidoglycan-sensing proteins exhibit social behavioral alterations suggest that the mechanisms that we study in Drosophila also exist in mammals.
-The research will be performed in the Institute of Developmental Biology of Marseille, an internationally recognized interdisciplinary research center and a very stimulating scientific environment (http://www.ibdm.univ-mrs.fr/).
+The research will be performed in the Institute of Developmental Biology of Marseille, an internationally recognised interdisciplinary research center and a very stimulating scientific environment (http://www.ibdm.univ-mrs.fr/).

 Profile of the candidate